 2 - Audited financial statements for the most recent year posted on the charity’s website.

-1 - Charity provided Charity Intelligence with the audited financial statements upon request by email or telephone.
+1 - Charity provided Charity Intelligence with its audited financial statements upon request by email or telephone.

 Program Cost Coverage

 The pie chart shows how the charity allocates its revenues received during the fiscal year between program costs, administrative costs, fundraising costs and surplus (operating cash flow).
 The cost allocations are taken from what is reported in the audited financial statements.
 In cases where the operating cash flow is negative, percentages for the pie charts are calculated as a share of total expenditures.

 Fundraising costs have consistently been presented as gross of fundraising expenses using financial information provided in the auditor's notes.
 These fundraising costs are presented as a percentage of donations rather than total revenues.
 Charities may have different streams of revenues, like interest income, government funding, or lottery profits, but the fundraising costs are a result of the costs of soliciting the public for voluntary donations.